-- Calculating Procurement Quantity (Purchase Quantity) – Material Requirements Planning (MRP) raises the planned orders and this needs to be approved to convert them into Purchase indents.
+- Calculating Procurement Quantity (Purchase Quantity) – Material Requirements Planning (MRP) raises the planned orders and these Planned Orders have to be approved.
+This converts to Purchase indents.

 The system determines material shortages for requirement dates in the net requirements calculation.
 Receipts must now cover these shortage quantities.
-The system calculates the receipt quantity, which is carried out during the procurement quantity calculation.
+The ERP System calculates the receipt quantity, which is carried out during the procurement quantity calculation.

 Application would use the parameters set in Product Planning module like EOQ, Multiples Of, Scrap %age, Procurement Lead Time, Inspection LT, Round off, Lead time offset parameters

 - The system adjusts the determined shortage quantities to match the parameters of the required EOQ and thus determines the order quantity (In case of Purchase)